 William Harvey House's 18 ‘four-star plus’ boutique hotel standard bedrooms consist of:

-The hotel is located at 9–10 St Andrews Place, Regent's Park, next to the RCP's main building and close to London Zoo, Regent's Park Open Air Theatre and Primrose Hill.
+William Harvey House is located at 9–10 St Andrews Place, next to the RCP's headquarters on Regent's Park and close to London Zoo, Regent's Park Open Air Theatre and Primrose Hill.